-And she thinks and she thinks and she thinks and she worries and she looks and so forth.
+And she thinks and she thinks and she worries and she looks and so forth.
 And she looks around.
 And she - this really grips the imagination at once, you see.
 And looks and looks.

 "Well, I could have something just like that if I could get it somewhere."